arintrahman/iRoomie/README.md

 ## What is iRoomie

 iRoomie is a roommate matching app aimed towards UIUC students.
-Inspired by gamified dating apps like Tindr, we wanted to make an interactive and engaging app that makes it easy for students to find and contact potential roommates.
+Inspired by gamified dating apps like Tinder, we wanted to make an interactive and engaging app that makes it easy for students to find and contact potential roommates.

 iRoomie allows users to:
 1. Create a profile with their email